-- (1) On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus (the "COVID-19 outbreak") and the risks to the international community as the virus spread globally beyond its point of origin.
+- (1) On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spread globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally. - (2) On March 27, 2020, the 'Coronavirus Aid, Relief, and Economic Security Act' (the CARES Act) was signed into law by the president.
 The CARES act provides several favorable tax provisions.
-The Company evaluated the impacts of CARES Act and determined it has no material impact to the income tax provision. - (3) As a consequence of the COVID-19 outbreak, the Company has experienced occasional supply constraints, primarily in the form of delays in shipment of inventory.
-The Company has also experienced some increases in the cost of certain products, as well as a drop in promotions by some manufacturers.
-The Company considers such events to have been relatively minor and temporary to date.
-Despite the pandemic, the Company's online business and warehouses remain active to serve our customers during the COVID-19 outbreak, and for the year ended December 31, 2020, the Company has seen increased demand for its products and services as compared with the year ended December 31, 2019. - (4) However, the course of the COVID-19 outbreak remains uncertain, and a prolonged global economic slowdown and increased unemployment could have a material adverse impact on economic and market conditions, which in turn could lead to a reduced demand for the Company's products and services.
-Similarly, supply chain disruptions could lead to delayed receipt of, or shortages in, inventory and higher costs, which could negatively impact sales in the future.
-The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
+The Company evaluated the impacts of CARES Act and determined it has no material impact to the income tax provision. - (3) The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 As such, it is uncertain as to the full magnitude that the pandemic will have on the Company's financial condition, liquidity and future results of operation.
 Management is actively monitoring the global situation on its financial condition, liquidity, operations, suppliers, industry and workforce.
-Given the almost daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Company is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition or liquidity for fiscal year 2021 or beyond.
+Given the almost daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Company is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition or liquidity for fiscal year 2020. - (4) The Company's online business and warehouses remain active to serve our customers during the COVID-19 outbreak, and to-date the Company has seen increased demand for its products and services during the outbreak. - (5) However, the course of the COVID-19 outbreak remains uncertain, and a prolonged global economic slowdown and increased unemployment could have a material adverse impact on economic and market conditions, which in turn could lead to a reduced demand for the Company's products and services. - (6) As a consequence of the COVID-19 outbreak, the Company has experienced occasional supply constraints, primarily in the form of delays in shipment of inventory.
+The Company has also experienced some increases in the cost of certain products, as well as a drop in promotions by some manufacturers.
+While the Company considers such events to be relatively minor and temporary, continued supply chain disruptions could lead to delayed receipt of, or shortages in, inventory and higher costs, and negatively impact sales in fiscal year 2020.

-Although the Company cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time, if the pandemic continues, it may have an adverse effect on the Company's results of future operations, financial position and liquidity.
+Although the Company cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time, if the pandemic continues, it may have an adverse effect on the Company's results of future operations, financial position and liquidity in fiscal year 2020.